 How will Ticket to Teach benefit my Early Learning Center?

 Current Center employees and new Center staff, as Ticket to Teach Apprentices, will have the opportunity to complete ECE coursework through Cuesta College, grow professional skills and knowledge, complete an A.A. and/or A.S.T. in ECE, earn Child Development permits, and meet state licensure requirements.
-Financial assistance for textbooks and tuition is available to all participants.
 The outcome – more qualified ECE professionals in our Early Learning Centers and our community.

 Ticket to Teach sites can invest in their current workforce, as well as receive the needed support to identify and hire qualified staff.
 Additionally, Early Learning Centers participating in Ticket to Teach (Ticket to Teach Mentor sites) will be connected to the greater ECE community via a cohort of Ticket to Teach classroom lead teachers (Ticket to Teach Mentors) and Administrators.